hbkworld/streaming-spec/axes.md

 ### Linear Rule (#Linear_Rule)
-For equidistant axes we use linear axes.
+For equidistant value we use the linear rule.

-Coordinates of linear axes are described by an absolute start value and a relative delta between two values.
+It is described by an absolute start value and a relative delta between two neighboring values.

 ![Equidistant 2 dimensional points](images/equidistant_points.png)